 Before starting with any setup, take some time to understand the problem at hand.
 Gather as much information as you can about the physical phenomenon that you are planning to simulate.
-At this stage, you don’t need to look for anything specific, but rather make sure you have a clear picture of the model you are using, its capabilities, and limitations.
+At this stage, you don’t need to look for anything specific, just make sure you have a clear picture of the model you are using, its capabilities, and limitations.

 Furthermore, try to find out if others have worked on similar problems in the past and identify the critical issues they had to deal with.
-This knowledge will automatically translate into new ideas and solutions while your simulation becomes more and more complex.
+This knowledge will automatically translate into new ideas and solutions as your simulation becomes more and more complex.
 Organize your findings and review them on a regular basis as you move forward.

-It does not matter how complex the final simulation is going to be; you should start where you feel comfortable.
+It does not matter how complex the final simulation is going to be; you should start where you feel most comfortable.
 This is generally a good practice for any type of simulation, but a MUST for any large-scale simulation.
 In a system with several complex components, it is virtually impossible to “get it” the first time.
 You could see it as building your simulation layer by layer.
 For example, start with a simplified geometry if you are not sure how capable your meshing tool is.
-Do enough iterations to get a good grip of it.
+Do enough iterations to get a good grip on it.
 Once you are confident, move on to the next step.
-Even though this might seem time-consuming, compared to the amount of time and resources you would have to invest in finding the problems within a large complicated project, your little extra effort is definitely well worth it.
+Even though this might seem time-consuming, when compared to the amount of time and resources you would have to invest in finding the problems within a larger, more complicated project, your little extra effort is definitely well worth it.

 As you make progress with your simulation, you will eventually have to make decisions that will greatly affect the future direction of your project: which model parameters should I choose?
 How should I modify the boundary conditions to get the results I want?
-How much computational resources I need to conclude the project? etc. Modeling tools will normally give you a lot of useful information in the course of a simulation run.
+How much computational resources do I need to conclude the project?
+Modeling tools will normally give you a lot of useful information in the course of a simulation run.
 If you monitor the outcome of your runs closely, you will be able to answer all these questions easily and accurately.
-This will help you identify potential issues in your setup, avoid trial-error approach while solving them, and make informed decisions about your project as a whole.
+This will help you identify potential issues in your setup, avoid the trial-and-error approach while solving them, and make informed decisions about your project as a whole.

 - Keep your simulation projects well-organized: you are typically dealing with hundreds of different setups in your simulation.
-Organize and document them in a way that is understandable when you come back to them in future.
+Organize and document them in a way that is understandable when you come back to them in the future.